alexbenko/ChatMancer/README.md

 Your OpenAI API key.
 Required for GPT and DALL-E access.

 ### `PASSWORD`
 Password protection for the app interface (basic access control).
+Passwords need to be encrypted using /api/lib/pass.py

 ## Project Setup With Docker